harr1424/relay-mailer/README.md

 ## Setup
 It is necessary to provide a `Config.toml` file containing the following:
-- user: A string describing the username for the relay server
+- user: a string describing the username for the relay server
-- pwd: A string describing the password for the relay server (this will usually be an app password similar to an API key)
+- pwd: a string describing the password for the relay server (this will usually be an app password similar to an API key)
-- forward_address: A string describing the email address to forward messages to
+- forward_address: a string describing the email address to forward messages to
-- server: A string describing the server URL matching the username and pwd
+- server: a string describing the server URL matching the username and pwd
-- listen_address: A string describing the address and port the server will listen on
+- listen_address: a string describing the address and port the server will listen on

 ## Example Config.toml file that matches this schema
 ```toml